monarch-initiative/phenomics/docs/pages/veterinary.md

 10:30 am | Assessment of the state of available veterinary EHR data
 11:00 am | **Break**
 11:30 am | Develop a plan to write a white paper/position paper about how to reuse Veterinary EHR and OMOP data
-12:15 pm | Coordinate a U01 submission amongst participating CTSA organizations
+12:15 pm | Coordinate a U01 submission amongst participating CTSA organizations 4:00 pm | **Flash talks**: Sixty seconds per attendee to share their research and link to a resource where people can learn more (poster, website, etc.)
 1:00  pm | **Lunch (1 hour)**
 2:00 pm | Wrap up and Departure | Workshop Organizers